nonowarn/shimeji4mac/README.md

 * Frindly message when launched Shimeji.app is located outside of project directory
 * Proper dock frame detection
-* Use AXMakeProcessTrusted() instead of activation of assistive devices
+* Use AXMakeProcessTrusted() instead of activation of assistive devices (deprecated in OS 10.9)

 LICENSE
 -------